Tonedawg1/gen1recomp-simple-speed-indicator-/README.md

 This is a simple Speed Indicator for Gen1Recomp.
 It just flashes a little text in the bottom left corner to let you know what speed your on.
 Full disclosure this was made with AI, don't expect too many updates.
-Grab the zip from "Releases" on the right.
+Grab the latest zip from "Releases" on the right.

 Example image:
 https://imgur.com/a/gen1recomp-speed-indicator-demonstration-6r0v0Ga